team-plain/cli/README.md

 # @team-plain/cli

-This CLI is used to interact with our API.
+This CLI is used to interact with the Plain.com API.

 ### Installation